-Asian Alliance of Theatre Festivals and Theatres for Young Audiences (ATYA) is a network of international performing arts festivals for children and young people in Asia.
+Asian Alliance of Festivals and Theatres for Young Audiences (ATYA) is a network of international performing arts festivals for children and young people in Asia.

 - To promote international theatre festivals for children and young people in Asia